 - Grade IV: The most advanced stage; loss of more than half of the tooth's supportive structures is noted

-In the mouth, periodontal disease causes damage to the gum tissue and bone around the teeth, leading to loss of these tissues.
+Untreated, periodontal disease causes damage to the gum tissue and bone around the teeth, leading to the loss of these tissues.
 Periodontal disease can also cause other problems to occur in the mouth.

 - Development of a hole (fistula) from the oral cavity into the nasal passages causing nasal discharge